LeetABit/DGTiles/docs/adr/ADR-1 Workspace Identification.md

 ## Known Alternatives

-would be to assign a SID to a Setup on demand (share button) and associate the State to the SID in database.
+An alternative approach would be to assign a SID to a Setup on demand (share button) and associate the State to the SID in database.